 Navigation.
 Inability or difficulty navigating using a keyboard or assistive technology.

 Hidden content.
 Presentation of content or functionality that is not accessible to assistive technologies.

 User control.
 Lack of user control over automated content changes.

 Confusion/Disorientation.
 Altering or disabling the normal functionality of the user agent (browser) or triggering events that the user may not be aware of.

 8. Ensure Keyboard Accessibility

 For some users with physical disabilities or who are blind or low-vision, using a mouse to navigate on a website is not an option.
 Some web content can be navigated using a keyboard to jump between links or menu options.
 The Tab key moves the selection forward on the page, moving from top to bottom, while pressing Shift + Tab moves it back.
 Hitting enter activates the selected link.
 This is one of the easiest accessibility items to test: just unplug your mouse and try to navigate through your site with the keyboard.
 Could a student using a keyboard to access a video announcement?
 How about a discussion board?

 9. Provide Sufficient Color Contrast

-This step is especially important for colorblind users, as well as visually impaired users.
+This step is especially important for colorblind users, as well as blind or low-vision users.
 Ensuring a high degree of contrast between the background and the text is crucial for ease of reading.
 A light background and dark text is ideal for most users (and makes for an easy conversion for users who need to use in-browser settings to switch to a dark background/light text).
 In addition, make sure background images used behind the text do not interfere with reading the text.
 And finally, avoid color-coding in which information is conveyed exclusively through color.
 For example, take a look at the following pie chart.